phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.1.2 - Constraints in solar units hotfix

+* All constraints are now executed (by default) in solar units instead of SI.
+The Kepler's third law constraint (constraining mass by default) failed to have sufficient precision in SI, resulting in inaccurate masses.
+Furthermore, if the constraint was flipped, inaccurate values of sma could be passed to the backend, resulting in overflow in the semi-detached case.
+* Bundles created before 2.1.2 and imported into 2.1.2+ will continue to use SI units for constraints and should function fine, but will not benefit from this update and will be incapable of changing the system hierarchy.

 ### 2.1.1 - MPI detection hotfix

 * PHOEBE now detects if its within MPI on various different MPI installations (previously only worked for openmpi).